telerik/xamarin-forms-docs/controls/entry/features/entry-key-features.md

 ## BorderStyle

-**BorderStyle** property allows you to customize the border around the Entry through the following properties: BorderColor, BorderThickness and CornerRadius.
+The **BorderStyle** property allows you to customize the border around the Entry through the following properties: BorderColor, BorderThickness and CornerRadius.
 The default value is defined by the OS.

 You could define the **BorderStyle** in the Resources of your page as shown in the example below: